abhinav25bhi10015-hash/digital-literacy-project/README.md

-# Digital Literacy Portfolio

 ## Student Information

 * **Name:** Abhinav

 * **Registration No.:** [Insert Your Reg No. Here]

 * **Branch:** CSE Health Informatics

 * **Year:** 1st Year

 * **Course Code:** CSE0001

 * **University:** VIT Bhopal University

 ---

 ## Project Overview

-This repository serves as a comprehensive Digital Literacy Portfolio, completed as part of the Student Digital Ambassador role.
-It documents my journey through five modules, covering visual communication, professional networking, coding collaboration, digital etiquette, and cybercrime awareness.
+This Digital Literacy Portfolio is like a project that I worked on as a Student Digital Ambassador.
+It shows what I learned in five modules.
+These modules were about how to communicate with pictures, how to network like a pro, how to code with others how to be nice on the internet and how to avoid cybercrime.

 ---

 ## Module Summaries

 ### Task 1: Digital Literacy Awareness Infographic

-* **Deliverable:** A one-page visual resource created to help peers understand digital literacy and safe internet practices.
+* **Deliverable:** I made a one-page picture to help my friends understand what digital literacy is and how to be safe on the internet.

 * **Location:** `/task-1-presentation/`

 ### Task 2: Student Digital Portfolio

-* **Deliverable:** Established professional presence on GitHub, LinkedIn, and Stack Overflow.
+* **Deliverable:** I made profiles on GitHub and LinkedIn and Stack Overflow to look professional.

-* **Location:** `/task-2-portfolio/` (Screenshots)
+* **Location:** `/task-2-portfolio/` (I took screenshots)

 ### Task 3: Coding & Collaboration Platforms

-* **Coding Practice:** Completed a beginner challenge on HackerRank.
+* **Coding Practice:** I did a beginner challenge on HackerRank to practice coding.

-* **Collaboration Tool:** Created a Digital Literacy Awareness Quiz using Google Forms.
+* **Collaboration Tool:** I made a quiz about literacy using Google Forms.

 * **Quiz Link:** [Paste your Google Form Link Here]

 * **Location:** `/task-3-platforms/`

 ### Task 4: Professional Communication

-* **Deliverable:** Drafted professional emails for academic and internship inquiries, and created a social media "Do's and Don'ts" checklist.
+* **Deliverable:** I wrote emails to ask about school and internships.
+I also made a list of what to do and not to do on media.

 * **Location:** `/task-4-email-etiquette/`

 ### Task 5: Cybercrime Awareness

-* **Deliverable:** A detailed case study on UPI Payment Fraud and an 8-step prevention guide for students.
+* **Deliverable:** I studied a case, about UPI Payment Fraud.
+Made a list of 8 steps to help students avoid it.

 * **Location:** `/task-5-cybercrime/`

----

-## Repository Structure
-* `README.md`: Project overview and links.
-* `report/`: Final Project Report (PDF/Docx).
-* `task-1-presentation/`: Infographic image.
-* `task-2-portfolio/`: Profile screenshots.
-* `task-3-platforms/`: HackerRank and Google Form proof.
-* `task-4-email-etiquette/`: Email drafts and checklist.
-* `task-5-cybercrime/`: Case study and prevention guide.